 I’d heard little from Kaley during this time.
 When I talked to her she seemed flippant and agitated.
 Before we knew it, we were three weeks into Ashley living with us and there had been no news on her move to an adult foster home or anywhere else.

 It didn’t help that Kaley was set to leave her position and move across the country in days.
 We hadn’t yet been introduced to Ashley’s new caseworker and Kaley had seemed to have washed her hands of the whole situation.

 It was clear that the prospect of leaving and becoming a legal adult was tearing Ashley apart.
 This showed in her behavior and before I could get a handle on it, I could no longer keep her safe.
 This shift happened quickly and I barely had time to react.
 I made phone calls and wrote emails asking for help, but none came.

 When I began having severe panic attacks, after a decade without even one, I called Jeannie (who I’d been in contact with the entire time) and begged her to do something to help.
-I didn’t want to ask for official removal, which would feel like abandonment to Ashley and cause the agency scramble to find a home for her, but I needed Jeannie to communicate to those in charge how desperate our situation had become.
+I didn’t want to ask for official removal, which would feel like abandonment to Ashley and cause the agency to scramble to find a home for her, but I needed Jeannie to communicate to those in charge how desperate our situation had become.
 I needed someone to do something.
-I shouted, I cried, and pleaded for help and still no one responded.
+I shouted, I cried and pleaded for help, and still, no one responded.

 I’d given Ashley everything I could, but it wasn’t enough.
 I was not equipped to give her the tools or support she needed on a long-term basis.
 My perceived failure and abandonment of Ashely led to a mental health meltdown that left me unable to function or care for my children.
 While I’d had mental health challenges in the past, I now believe that the lack of support I received from an entity that is supposed to rescue, triage, and care for children and families is culpable for my health crisis.